This page refers to Drunk Driving Statistics in North Carolina.

 So what are the takeaways?

-- In North Carolina, you are more than six times as likely to die if you’re involved in an alcohol-related crash than you are in a crash that does not involve alcohol.
+• In North Carolina, you are about six times as likely to die if you’re involved in an alcohol-related crash than you are in a crash that does not involve alcohol.

 North Carolina’s Worst Counties for DWI Crashes, Injuries, and Fatalities*